briancrink/accessedu/documentation/addendum/adherence.md

 12. Learning insights wisdom that opportunity is seen and created, not earned or by luck.

-13. Thus, the most successful entrepreneurs historically dropped out of the learning-to-work paradigm due to seeing opportunity others had not.

 ## Opportunity

 Open AccessEdu is an initiative to bring true education back to the land of